 Be aware, when you enter an amount to buy/sell, an “Average Price” will be calculated for you.
 This is the “Average Price” that your order will process at.
-Keep in mind, the “Average Price” can be different than the initial price you viewed the card at.
+Keep in mind, the “Average Price” can be different than the initial price you viewed the asset at.

 Why is it important?

 The order book has a lot of value to you as a collector.
 It allows you to constantly analyze the existing buy/sell orders.
 Overall, an order book allows you to see how much the amount you wish to buy or sell may move the market in either direction.

 Another important aspect of the order book is the Price Increment Selector in the top right corner.
 If you set this to $5, then the price is listed in the order book in $5 increments.